aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 It's important to note that, while the Header Commitment does produce a distinct 256-bit hash output per header and commitment key, it does not provide any integrity guarantees over the encrypted attributes.
+Integrity over the encrypted attributes is ensured by the signatures in the footer.

+When reading or deserializing a Header, the implementation MUST recalculate the commitment, and fail if the calculated commitment does not match the stored commitment.